Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
 			"Vision Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Vision Range Chance"			"16"
 		}
 		// The Super Tank warps to survivors and warps survivors back to teammates.
 		// "Ability Enabled" - The Tank warps to a random survivor.
+		// - "Warp Interval"
 		// "Warp Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is warped to a random teammate.
+		// - "Warp Chance"
 		// Requires "st_warp.smx" to be installed.
 		"Warp Ability"
 		{